DESI DR2 reference mocks: clustering results from Uchuu-BGS and LRG: Redshift-space two-point correlation function

 In the right panel of Figure~\ref{2pcf_y3}, we show the two-point correlation function (TPCF) for the full sample of luminous red galaxies (LRGs) with redshifts in the range $0.4 < z < 1.1$.
 The monopole (upper panel) displays excellent agreement between the mocks and the data, with a mean deviation of only 0.2\% across the scales $1 < s < 5~h^{-1}\mathrm{Mpc}$ and $5 < s < 20~h^{-1}\mathrm{Mpc}$.
 At smaller scales, $0.1 < s < 1~h^{-1}\mathrm{Mpc}$, the deviation increases to around 10\%.

-In the lower panel, which shows the quadrupole, a noticeable discrepancy emerges at scales larger than $s = 1~h^{-1}\mathrm{Mpc}$.
-The origin of this mismatch is unclear, but it may be related to the fact that the SHAM method does not accurately model galaxy velocities.
-This could be due to the use of only two theoretical stellar mass functions in the model, defined over two broad redshift ranges ($0.4 < z < 0.6$ and $0.6 < z < 0.85$, see Figure~\ref{LF_SMF}).
-In particular, we assign the same theoretical stellar mass function to galaxies with redshifts in the range $0.8 < z < 1.1$ as to those in the range $0.6 < z < 0.8$.
-This, combined with the fact that the redshift bins are quite wide---especially at high redshift, where $n(z)$ is far from constant---could contribute to the discrepancies observed in the quadrupole.
-It is important to note that the agreement in the lower redshift bin, $0.4 < z < 0.6$, is quite good, and that the quadrupole measurements for the various volume-limited samples studied in this work for BGS-BRIGHT also show good agreement.
+In the lower panel, which shows the quadrupole, a noticeable discrepancy appears at scales larger than $s = 1~h^{-1}\mathrm{Mpc}$.
+This mismatch is very likely driven by stellar-mass incompleteness in the sample, which affects in particular the less massive galaxies and has a direct impact on redshift-space clustering.
+This interpretation is supported by the fact that the agreement in the quadrupole improves significantly for more massive samples, as shown below.

+In addition, the wide redshift bins used in the analysis—especially at high redshift, where the redshift distribution $n(z)$ departs significantly from being constant—can further amplify the effect of stellar-mass incompleteness on the quadrupole.
+It is worth noting that the agreement in the lower redshift bin, $0.4 < z < 0.6$, is very good, and that the quadrupole measurements for the various volume-limited samples considered in this work for BGS-BRIGHT also show good agreement.

 We can also study the dependence of the TPCF with redshift.
 This can be seen in Figure \ref{2pcf_lrg}, where the monopole of the TPCF from Y3 \textsc{Uchuu}-LRG (lines) and Y3 LRG (points) for the redshift ranges $0.4<z<0.6$ (first row), $0.6<z<0.8$ (second row) and $0.8<z<1.1$ (third row) is shown.
 From these figures, one can see that the difference in the monopole between the measurement from the data and the prediction from the mock is below a 2$\%$ for the three redshift ranges for $0.1<s<5$ $h^{-1}$Mpc, below a 1$\%$ for $5<s<20$ $h^{-1}$Mpc and about a 15$\%$ for $0.1<s<1$ $h^{-1}$Mpc.